NorthernMagic/Ptera-Web-Guides/Windows Quickstart Web.md

 Fabric is lightweight and is blossoming with new mods everyday.
 Most of us here actually use Fabric as our primary loader.
 Before you install Fabric, make sure to close the Minecraft Launcher.
 Fabric won't install if it's still open.

-You can download Fabric [here](https://fabricmc.net/use/installer/)
+⬇️You can download Fabric [here](https://fabricmc.net/use/installer/)

 5a) On the Fabric download page, you'll see two options: 'Download for Windows' or ' Download Universal Jar'.
 Click 'Download For Windows'.